amartyasanyal12/amartyasanyal12/README.md

 - 👋 Hi, This is Amartya.
-I currently work at NatWest in the Commercial Banking space as a data analyst.
+I am currently working at NatWest Group in the Commercial Banking space as a data analyst.
 - Welcome to my Github repository.
 My primary aim here is to develop a collaborative environment pertaining to my interests in Data Sciene, Financial modelling, algorithms and sports analytics.
 - Ping me here or reach me at @amartyasanyal8@gmail.com